Optimized Logistics in Glass Recycling Through Smart-Waste Solution

 The analysis of real-time data also improves the quality of service, prevents overfilling and reduces littering.
 The insights gained will also improve long-term site planning.

-Together with AVAG, Swisscom and Akenza, Live Track carried out a concept study in which about 100 containers at 20 locations in Emmental were equipped with IoT level sensors.
+Together with AVAG, Swisscom and akenza, Live Track carried out a concept study in which about 100 containers at 20 locations in Emmental were equipped with IoT level sensors.

 The aim of this study:

-- calculate the savings potential
+- To calculate the savings potential

 A robust, battery-powered sensor is installed in each container to be monitored.
 The device is mounted on the inside of the upper part of the container and measures the level by evaluating the reflections from several ultrasonic sources.